bcgov/AzureFilesPoC/terraform/README.md

 > - You may need to add a delay (using a `time_sleep` resource or a manual wait) after role assignment to ensure permissions are active before file share creation.
 > - The GitHub Actions runner must be able to authenticate to Azure and have the required permissions.
 If you are running into persistent 403 errors, consider testing with a self-hosted runner or running the apply step locally to isolate permission propagation issues.
 > - For most scenarios, **the same principal that creates the storage account and assigns roles should also create the file share**.
 If you use a different principal, ensure it has the correct data plane roles.
+>
+> **Troubleshooting Steps:**
+> 1. Verify the role assignment for the GitHub Actions runner's identity on the storage account.
+> 2. Check the effective permissions using Azure CLI or Portal.
+> 3. If necessary, reassign the role or add the required roles to the identity.
+> 4. Test the file share creation again after ensuring the correct permissions are in place.
+>
+> **Example Azure CLI Commands:**
+> - To check role assignments:
+>   ```sh
+>   az role assignment list --assignee <runner-identity> --scope /subscriptions/<subscription-id>/resourceGroups/<resource-group>/providers/Microsoft.Storage/storageAccounts/<storage-account>
+>   ```
+> - To assign the required role:
+>   ```sh
+>   az role assignment create --assignee <runner-identity> --role "Storage File Data SMB Share Contributor" --scope /subscriptions/<subscription-id>/resourceGroups/<resource-group>/providers/Microsoft.Storage/storageAccounts/<storage-account>
+>   ```
+> - Replace placeholders with actual values from your Azure environment.
+> - Ensure the GitHub Actions runner's identity is used in place of `<runner-identity>`.